aiyer11/LeetCode150Solutions/README.md

       - If the character at the end pointer is in the set remove the character at the start pointer from the set and increment the start pointer
       - Keep track of the max length of the substring by taking the max of the current length and the max length

-  * Longest Repeating Substring With Replacements Solution:
+  * Longest Repeating Substring With Replacements:
     * Keys to solving this problem:
       - Use a hashmap to keep track of the character counts
       - Use two pointers to keep track of the start and end of the substring